bnediction/reprogramming-with-bonesis/paper.md

 Given a set of configurations $A\subseteq \mathbb B^n$, we say $A$ matches with a marker $M$ if and only if each of its configurations match with $M$ ($\forall x\in A, x\models M$).
 Given $k\in\mathbb N$, we denote by $\mathbb M^{\leq k}$ the sets of maps associating at most $k$ components among $\{1, \cdots, n\}$ to a Boolean value.

 The objective of marker-reprogramming is to identify perturbations so that all the fixed points/attractors of the perturbed $f$ match with the marker $M$.
-The source-marker reprogramming then focuses on the fixed points/attractors reachable from a given initial configuration only, thus potentially requiring less perturbations.
+The source-marker reprogramming then focuses on the fixed points/attractors reachable from a given initial configuration only, thus potentially requiring fewer perturbations.

 A very important aspect of marker reprogramming is that it accounts for the creation and deletion of attractors due to the perturbation.
 Thus, in general, the attractors of the reprogrammed BN are different from the attractors of the input (wild-type) BN.